chinmayhegde/fodl/_posts/2022-01-16-representation03.md

 ---
 layout: page
-title: Representation: The Role of Depth
+title: The Role of Depth
-categories: intro
+categories: representation
-date: 2022-01-22
+date: 2022-01-16
 ---